zeromonio/zeromon/README.md

 ##### Security

-A number of steps were taken within the playbook in this repository to secure the installation of Zabbix and the server as a whole.
+A number of steps were taken within the playbook in this repository to secure the installation of Zabbix and the server as a whole:
+- Default anonymous MySQL user accounts are removed
-Specifically, random passwords are generated for the Zabbix `Admin` web user as well as both the `zabbix` and `root` MySQL passwords.
+- Random passwords are generated for both the `zabbix` and `root` MySQL passwords
+- A random password is generated for the Zabbix `Admin` web user
-No "Guest" access is allowed to the Zabbix web user interface.
+- No "Guest" access is allowed to the Zabbix web user interface
-Default anonymous MySQL user accounts are removed as well.
-Furthermore, configuration changes are made to the default Apache installation to disable unnecessary modules, prevent exposing the version of Apache to the public, and avoid "click-jacking".
+- Configuration changes are made to the default web server (Apache) installation which:
+    * Avoid "click-jacking"
+    * Disable unnecessary modules
+    * Prevent exposing the operating system and version number

 #### Preparation